IBM/innovate-digital-bank/README.md

 ## Included components

 * [IBM Cloud Kubernetes Service](https://console.bluemix.net/docs/containers/): IBM Cloud Kubernetes Service manages highly available apps inside Docker containers and Kubernetes clusters on the IBM Cloud.
-* [Microservice Builder](https://www.ibm.com/us-en/marketplace/microclimate): Learn, build, run, and manage applications in a microservices framework.
+Users have the option of provisioning either a "vanilla" kubernetes cluster on an Openshift cluster.
 * [Watson Assistant](https://www.ibm.com/cloud/watson-assistant/): Create a chatbot with a program that conducts a conversation via auditory or textual methods.

 ## Featured technologies